Skip to content

 L::RE(`.*`):(`message`) { `index` = 'default' and `host` = "ip-172-31-204-89.cn-northwest-1" AND `source` = "kodo-log" AND `service` = "kodo-inner" AND `filename` = "0.log" and `log_read_lines` >= 1354140 and `log_read_lines` <= 1354200} sorder by log_read_lines

 b.
-Get the current log time, and derive the query start time and end time by moving forward/backward
+Get the current log time, and derive the start and end times by moving forward/backward.

 • Start Time: Move 5 minutes backward from the current log time;